 Full functionality, accessibility and configurability as standard

-Each organisation has different architecture, and this will impact the requirements.
+Each organisation has a different architecture, and this will impact the requirements.
 However, some features are universal and designed to provide:

 - Efficiency – such as SSO where users only need to authenticate once to access all their applications